-Microfinance, a concept born in Developping CountriesAdie was created in 1989.
-Our source of inspiration was the "Banks of the Poor" that grew in developing countries in the seventies, and more particularly the Grameen Bank in Bangladesh.
+Microfinance, a concept born in developping countriesAdie was created in 1989 by Maria Nowak, inspired by the "Banks of the Poors" that emerged in developing countries in the seventies, and more particularly the Grameen Bank in Bangladesh.
 The aim was to adapt this model to a mature economy and a few years later outside of France (see more on the Adie International section). .

-• Loans at market rate up to 6000 €
+- Loans up to 10 000 €

-• "Start-up grants" funded by the French government or by local authorities
+- "Start-up grants" funded by the French government or by local authorities

-• Non interest bearing subordinated loans
+- Non interest bearing subordinated loans